About Us

 North State Medicare 4 All – Forest Harlan

-Sacramento Area – Chuck Adelman
+Sacramento Area – John McCoy

-San Fernando Valley – Dessa Kaye
+San Fernando Valley – Dessa Kaye and Rhetta Alexander

 Santa Barbara County – Bart Woolery

-Yolo County – Millie Braunstein and Maggie Fry
+Yolo County – Millie Braunstein

 Officers

 Officers are elected by the board.
-As of January 2024, the officers serving are:
+As of February 2025, the officers serving are:

 Devra Dallman – Chair